Developer Guide

 Implementation

-feature allows users to delete a patient by providing NRIC through a command.
+The delete feature allows users to delete a patient by providing NRIC through a command.
 This patient data is then removed from the system.

 -